Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Change the color theme of DevTools

 Chrome, Firefox and Safari all have a light and dark theme for their DevTools.
-Edge not only has tho...
+On top of these two themes, Edge also has about 10 VS Code themes such as Monokai and Solarized Dark.
+To change the theme...
 Read moreSupported by:

 -